SOLVE-NITK/vlab-phase4-mechanical/manufacturing/exp-blow-moulding/round-template/experiment/theory.md

 #### User Objectives and Goals:

-  1) State what is moulding processes
+  1. State what is moulding processes
-  2)Differentiate injection moulding and blow moulding 3)Advantages of blow moulding compared to other methods 4)Materials that can be subjected to moulding processes 5)Attempt assessment questions.
+  2. Differentiate injection moulding and blow moulding
+  3. Advantages of blow moulding compared to other methods
+  4. Materials that can be subjected to moulding processes
+  5. Attempt assessment questions.